hoplime/convergence-games/convergence_games/app/templates/pages/faq.md

 We ask that you provide print outs where needed - pre-generated characters, rules reference sheets, maps - but if this is something you are struggling with then let us know.
 Things happen, drinks get spilled, printers break down the night before and we can help you with this.
 Send us an email with the attached documents, let a committee member know you have done so and we will get them to you.

 Please provide any dice that you will be using, especially if they are game specific dice, like Genesys dice.
-It can also be helpful to have extras for players, though all beginners should be given a standard polyhedral set at the door, and there's plenty to go around!
+It can also be helpful to have extras for players, though there will be vendors with dice for sale as well as spare sets available at the guild desk.

 You do not need to provide miniatures or terrain, but you can if you wish.
 We recommend requesting a larger table in your submission if you wish to set this up.

 Pencils, erasers and notepads will be on the table.
-Water is available from fountains.
+Water is available from coolers in the main area.

 {#didnt-run}
 ### My game didn't run, what will I do?